PhD (Sydney) 2016

 Dr Elisabeth Kramer is a Senior Lecturer in the School of Social Sciences, a Scientia Fellow and an ARC DECRA Fellow (2023).

-Elisabeth began her academic career researching anticorruptionism in Indonesian elections but her research interests have since broadened, sitting at the scholarly intersection between politics, policy and interest-based advocacy in Indonesia.
-She has been awarded research grants from the Australian Research Council and the Department of Education and Training (Endeavour Program) to support her research.
-She currently holds two Australian Research Council grants focused on therapeutic opioid policy and use in Indonesia and the politics of the tobacco industry.
+Elisabeth began her academic career researching corruption and anticorruptionism in Indonesian elections but her research interests have since broadened, sitting at the scholarly intersection between politics, policy and interest-based advocacy, with a focus on Indonesia.
+She has been awarded research grants from the Australian Research Council and the Department of ...

 ARC DECRA (DE2023) - $403,553 - Politics of Tobacco Policy in Indonesia.